Placentia, California: 2010

-The median household income was $62,803 and the median family income was $68,976.
-These figures had risen to $77,496 and $83,674, respectively, in a 2007 estimate.
-Males had a median income of $46,956 and females $34,184.
-The per capita income was $23,843.
-About 5.7% of families and 8.7% of the population were below the poverty line, including 12.2% of those under age 18 and 5.7% of those 65 or over.

 Economy

 Placentia has a $20 million Metrolink project that started in the downtown area in 2013.
 This project is in conjunction with the Orange County Transit Authority (OCTA), and will assist in the continued revitalization of the area, which is also scheduled for the building of more transit-oriented housing to complement the train station, mixed use, retail, and entertainment.
 All are designed to enhance Placentia's unique presence in Orange County.
 Placentia is also working with the OCTA on the OC Bridges project.
-The project, combined with the city of Fullerton, provides around $580 million in funding to build underpasses and/or overpasses at the major north-south roadways in the two cities.
+The project, combined with the city of Fullerton, provides around $580 million in funding to build underpasses and/or overpasses at the major north–south roadways in the two cities.
 The roadways are Lakeview Avenue, Rose Drive/Tustin Avenue, Orangethorpe Avenue, Kraemer Boulevard, Placentia Avenue, State College Boulevard, and Raymond Avenue.
 The underpasses and overpasses at Placentia, Kraemer, Rose/Tustin and Lakeview are complete.

 Top employers

 According to Placentia's 2012 Comprehensive Annual Financial Report:, the top employers in the city are: